 And then the cruise!!!

 Rob Fisher and his 10-piece Coffee Club Orchestra will perform for your dancing pleasure.
 The amazing jazz singer Nellie McKay is coming, a powerful pianist and ukulelist.
 Gospel will be represented by Jearlyn Steele.
 Pat Donohue will join us, as will Dakota Dave Hull, a veteran of early PHC days who is in all-time top form.
-Robin and Linda Williams are on board.
+Robin and Linda Williams are on board, as are Joe Newberry and April Verch.
 Heather Masse is coming, and Christine DiGiallonardo so Brooklyn will be represented.
 Maria Jette and Vern Sutton will sing from the piano bench tropical hits such as “Bésame Mucho” and “Perfidia.”
 Of course our acting company of Sue Scott, Tim Russell, and Fred Newman will be there, and thanks to them, Dusty and Lefty will ride the plains and Guy Noir will scour the back alleys and Mom and Duane and Ruth Harrison, Reference Librarian.
 Rich Dworsky and the Guys All-Star Shoe Band will support all of this and I will be there, as well.
 Talking about Lake Wobegon, coffee, rhubarb pie, reminiscing about early radio days.
 Doing poetry.
 Emceeing the story hours.
 Writing limericks for guests who win the limerick lottery.
 And singing with Heather and Christine, Robin and Linda.

 If this cruise is as much fun as I expect it to be, maybe we’ll do another.
 As Emily Dickinson wrote:

 Wild nights — Wild nights!
 Were I with thee

 Minnesota, New York!

 Keep in touch,